The History of Acupuncture Meridians in Bellingham Acupuncture

 Brief Information on Bellingham Acupuncture

-June 14th, 2010 No comments »
+June 14th, 2010 by Scott Paglia LAc No comments »

 Acupuncture in Bellingham is the practice in traditional Chinese method of promoting the body’s natural healing process and encouraging the body to improve functioning.
 This technique is done by inserting needles and applying electrical or heat stimulation at specific acupuncture points.